 D2's discovery belongs to the latter group, and immediately becomes the deepest-dwelling incirrate octopus ever documented.
 (Cirrate octopods have been reported as deep as 5,000 meters, but the deepest-known incirrate sightings — until now — were all shallower than 4,000 meters.)
-Yet despite having no fins or cirri, the newfound octopus still has a few weird features that help it stand out.

 Ghost and the machine

-It "did not seem very muscular," according to Vecchione, and its mild muscle tone gives it a baggy, almost nebulous appearance.
+The ghost octopus "did not seem very muscular," according to Vecchione, and its mild muscle tone gives it a baggy, almost nebulous appearance.
 It also has no chromatophores, pigment cells that are typical of cephalopods, so its body is basically colorless.
 "This resulted in a ghostlike appearance," Vecchione writes, "leading to a comment on social media that it should be called Casper, like the friendly cartoon ghost."

 Chromatophores are probably useless in such a low-light environment, anyway, he explains to Christine Dell'Amore of National Geographic, although the octopus's eyes still seem functional despite the dark — maybe to help it hunt bioluminescent prey.